 The ministry of altar server affords youths an opportunity to express their personal spirituality.
 This simple acts of service performed are, in essence, acts of love for God.
-By actively participating in the liturgy through which Jesus becomes sacramentally present on the altar, servers express their personal desire to be closed to Jesus.
+By actively participating in the liturgy through which Jesus becomes sacramentally present on the altar, servers express their personal desire to be close to Jesus.

 The expression of a youth's spirituality also has a family dimension, for the youth server's ministry can only succeed with the full support of his or her family.
 The server's family life, in turn, is strengthened by this ministry, which provides a visible manifestation of the communal and transcendent purpose of the Christian family.